 Offer value.
 People opt into email lists because they believe they’ll receive something of value, whether it be valuable content, education, or notification about sales.

 Make it easy to subscribe.
-It’s important that prospects and visitors have an easy way of subscribing to your email list, such as a form on your website that asks for minimal information.
+Prospects and visitors must have an easy way of subscribing to your email list, such as a form on your website that asks for minimal information.
 Facebook lead ads also make it easy for people to sign up, because they do it right from Facebook.

 Define Your Audience

-It is important to have a clear idea of your primary audience to effectively communicate with them.
-After all, one of your most important jobs as a business owner is understanding your brand’s demographic.
+Understanding your primary audience to communicate with them clearly and effectively is important.
+After all, one of your most important business owner jobs is understanding your brand’s demographic.

 However, be aware that the more information you request on a form, the less chance people will fill it out.
-So, testing your forms is important, especially if they ask for more than three of four items of information.
+So, testing your forms is important, especially if they ask for more than three of four information items.

 Some of the most valuable data your signup form can provide is how and where subscribers sign up for your list.
-By knowing where customers joined your list, you’ll have insight into how to communicate with them and where you might focus your marketing efforts.
+Knowing where customers joined your list gives you insight into how to communicate with them and where you might focus your marketing efforts.

 For example, if most of the signups are from social media, you may want to focus on connecting with current and potential customers through social media.
-If you get signups after offering a free PDF (or eBook) for download, you can focus your marketing based on the topic of your download.
+If you get signups after offering a free PDF (or eBook) for download, you can focus your marketing based on your download topic.

 By identifying smaller collections of people within your broader audience, you can create groups and segments to send more relevant campaigns to your subscribers.
 The more relevant the email, the better your results will be.